 Drone Law: Flying Above the Regulatory Hurdles (2020)

-We will explore the robust regulations surrounding the use of drones in Australia.
+In this recorded webinar which has been edited into an engaging on demand explores the robust regulations surrounding the use of drones in Australia.
 We will walk through the regulatory environment for drones that will shape the start of this decade.
 The drone regulatory space is constantly changing in respect to technical developments, new applications, as well as the implementation of further regulations and guidelines.
 In this talk Tom will provide an overview to the formative developments in the drone regulatory and practitioner landscape at the moment.

 - Be aware of the key regulations governing the use of drones in Australia;